 Thank you for visiting Beiseker Station Museum!
-We’re happy you’re interested in visiting, but we are asking that anyone who is experiencing symptoms of COVID-19, who has been exposed to a suspected or confirmed case, or who is regularly engaged in behaviour that carries a high risk of COVID-19 transmission to self select to not visit the museum interior today.
+We’re happy you’re interested in visiting, but we are asking that anyone who is experiencing symptoms of COVID-19, who has been exposed to a suspected or confirmed case to self select to not visit the museum interior today.
 We thank you for your understanding.

-If you happen to become infected with COVID-19 within two weeks of your visit here, please contact the museum.
+If you happen to become infected with COVID-19 within two weeks of your visit here, please contact the village office.

-Please check in with the village office staff located on the main floor of the building prior to visiting.
-It is essential that you check in before entering, even through the door to the building is open for village business.
+Please check in with the village office staff (located on the main floor of the building) or information booth (located NE of the museum) prior to visiting.
+It is essential that you check in before entering, even through the door to the building is open.

 Upon entering with your tour map, please proceed to the exhibit areas, and maintain social distancing while in the entry way.
 Villagers may be entering or exiting the offices.

 Family groups and individuals are welcome to tour the museum.